Mental Health, Neurodivergence and Vulnerable Groups

 Research group activities

-• Research presentations – where researchers present their research projects and ideas in development or project findings.
+• Research presentations – where researchers present their research projects and ideas in development or present project findings.

 • Support members and wider University teams in applying for research grants.